-There are some perfect groomers for intermediates to tackle at speed, with most of the pistes winding their way down through the legendary trees of Canada, and with such trees laden with snow it would be a shame not to get in amongst them.
+There are some perfect groomers for intermediates to tackle at speed, with most of the pistes winding their way down through the legendary trees of British Columbia, and with the trees beautifully laden with snow, it would be a shame not to get in amongst them.

-Another truly excellent part of Revelstoke’s mountain is the adjacent cat-skiing.
-A large bowl directly adjacent to the inbound terrain is set aside for the exclusive use of Revelstoke’s cat skiing operation and we’re not joking when we say it’s probably the best cat skiing operation on the planet.
+Another truly excellent part of Revelstoke’s mountain is the nearby cat-skiing.
+A large bowl directly adjacent to the inbound terrain is set aside for the exclusive use of Revelstoke’s cat-skiing operation and we’re not joking when we say it’s probably the best cat-skiing operation on the planet.

-If the cat skiing isn’t hard-core enough, then let the helicopters of Selkirk Tangiers whisk you up to the mountain tops from nearby Rogers Pass for an epic day of powder adventure.
+If the cat-skiing isn’t hardcore enough for you, then let the helicopters of Selkirk Tangiers whisk you up to the mountain tops from nearby Rogers Pass for an epic day of powder adventure.

-The ski resort of Revelstoke has a couple of condo blocks for accommodation, a wine bar and a good sports bar, the Rockford Wok, which has a good selection of local beer and serves up some great Asian food.
+The ski resort itself has some luxury condo accommodation - the Sutton Place Hotel - a wine bar and a good sports bar, the Rockford Wok, which has a good selection of local beer and serves up some great Asian food.

-The town of Revelstoke, about a 15 min drive from resort, has more to offer with lots of local bars and good eateries - but really, chilling out is the best option here, as it would be a waste of such amazing skiing to go out and have a skin full of ale, and not be on top form the next day.
+The town of Revelstoke, about a 15 min drive from the resort, has more to offer with lots of local bars, good eateries, and the Revelstoke Railway Museum.
+However, we think that chilling out is the best option here, as it would be a waste of such amazing skiing to go out and have a skin full of ale, and not be on top form the next day.